kubernetes/kops/docs/bastion.md

 ssh-rsa <PUBLIC_RSA_HASH> /Users/kris/.ssh/id_rsa
 ```

-If that command returns no results, add the agent to `ssh-agent`
+If that command returns no results, add the key to `ssh-agent`

 ```
 ssh-add ~/.ssh/id_rsa
 ```

-Check the agent is now added using `ssh-add -L`
+Check if the key is now added using `ssh-add -L`

 SSH into the bastion, then into a master